OVERVIEW

 FINANCIAL ASSISTANCE

-In previous years, around 20% of our newly admitted students have received Admission Scholarship (in one-off or renewable offer), the highest admission scholarship received is up to HK$145,000 per academic year.
+In the previous years, around 20% of our newly admitted students have received an Admission Scholarship (in one-off or renewable offer), the highest admission scholarship received is up to full tuition fee per academic year.

 For more details, please go to:

-Faculty of Engineering Admission Scholarships for New Students: Link1
+Faculty of Engineering Admission Scholarships for New Students

 STUDENT STORIES